-4 Night Bahamas (Port Canaveral Roundtrip) Sail Date: July 30, 2007 Cabin Type: Oceanview Traveled As: Large Group Reviewed: 9 years ago
+4 Night Bahamas (Port Canaveral Roundtrip) Sail Date: July 30, 2007 Ship: Sovereign of the Seas Cabin Type: Oceanview Traveled As: Large Group Reviewed: 10 years ago

 This was my second time cruising and I guess I was a little spoiled on my first cruise.
 It was with the same company Royal Caribbean, but the ship was much larger on my first trip, Mariner of the Seas.
 The Sovereign of the Seas is a nice ship for first time cruisers.
 Easy to navigate and little chances of getting lost every time you step out of the room.
 One thing that I did enjoy about the smaller size of this vessel was the fact that every time I left the room I would randomly bump into someone who was part of my 20 person party.